 Craig T. Nelson, a year before he would go on to star in COACH, played the typical 80’s action movie villain: a ruthless and greedy rich businessman.
-He’s Peter Dellaplane, and he’s got some evil but somewhat vague plan to take over the city’s various trade unions by killing the leaders and replacing them with his hand-picked individuals, and this is all to help him gain political power in the city, and I think he mentions eventually planning to run for Mayor or Governor or something.
-Trust me, the exact details are really important, you just need to know that he’s a bad guy who kills people.
+He’s Peter Dellaplane, and he’s got some evil but somewhat vague plan to take over the city’s various trade unions by killing the leaders and replacing them with his hand-picked choices, and this is all to help him gain political power in the city, and I think he mentions eventually planning to run for Mayor or Governor or something.
+Trust me, the exact details are not really important, you just need to know that he’s a bad guy who has people killed.

-And his killers are known as “the invisible men,” because they’re basically ninjas (again, it’s an 80’s action movie).
+And his killers are known as “the invisible men,” because they’re basically ninjas (again, it’s an 80’s action movie, and ninjas were big at the time).
 These men dress in all black, are able to slip in and out of places without being seen or caught, and use martial arts and knives.
 So they’re ninjas in everything but name, plus they also use guns…and flame-throwers.

-Jackson and Dellaplane have a history, as the case that got Jackson demoted and assigned to desk duty involved Delleplane’s son, whom Jackson brutalized.
-So when Jackson get wind of Dellaplane’s plans, he disobeys his superiors and investigates Deelaplane on his own.
+Jackson and Dellaplane have a history, as the case that got Jackson demoted and assigned to desk duty involved Delleplane’s son, whom Jackson brutalized during an arrest.
+So when Jackson geta wind of Dellaplane’s plans, he disobeys his superiors and investigates Deelaplane on his own.

 Prince’s ex-girlfriend and protege Vanity co-stars as Dellaplane’s mistress, Sydney, a local club singer.
 She’s also addicted to heroine, a plot point that’s not relevant to anything, other than I guess just another reason to show how evil Dellaplane is (I guess being a murderer and adulterer isn’t bad enough) since he supplies her with the heroine.
 I guess you’d technically call her the “love interest” of the film, as she allies herself with Jackson and works with him to help expose Dellaplane, and they are clearly attracted to each other but there is no actual love scene between them.
 That’s another thing 80’s action movies tended to avoid.
 But at least Vanity, who was at peak-hotness at this point in her life, does briefly show her breasts in a scene with Nelson.